Meet The Team

 Contact: firstname.lastname@example.org or 07825 296712

 Lynne’s role is Beneficiaries Officer.
-She oversees the day to day member administration and being a point of contact for new members and their enquires.
+She oversees the day to day member administration and is a point of contact for new members and their enquires.

-She has been married for 21 years with 2 boys.
+She has been married for 21 years and has two boys.
 Lynne is not from a military background but her eldest son has recently, and very enthusiastically, joined the Air Cadets and hopes to join the RAF when he leaves school.
 She is learning a lot about the RAF this way now too!
 She is currently also doing a listening skills course which she really enjoys.
 Other interests are dog walking, keeping in touch with friends and meeting new people.

 A large part of her role as Beneficiary and Office Administrator is to keep in regular contact with Group Administrators and to help with making arrangements for the groups to run, as well as taking some of the member enquiry calls.